 What are Electric Bikes?

 The bikes that we sell are pedal assisted or pedelecs.
 This means that the motor will not start until you start to pedal and when you stop pedalling the motor will stop.
 Bikes with a throttle are not outlawed but beyond 4 mph it can only be used in combination with the pedals.
 In our experience the bikes that have a throttle are not as good as the bikes that do not have a throttle.
 The amount of assistance that is available from the motor means that in the vast majority of cases a throttle is simply not necessary.
-If you need a bit of assistance to get you going without pedalling then you can use the walk assist mode.
+On Bosch powered bikes, there is the ability to power the bike at walking speed without pedalling – it’s called Walk Mode.

 How do they work